lmfit/asteval/doc/installation.rst

 ~~~~~~~~~~~~~~~

 Asteval is a pure python module with no required dependencies outside of the
 standard library.
 Asteval will make use of the `numpy`_ module if available.

 Version 0.9.15 supports Python 2.7, Python 3.5 and higher.
+It is tested with
+Python 2.7, 3.5, 3.6, and 3.7.

 Version 0.9.16 will drop support for Python 2.7.